 While Head could have easily garnered more Academy Awards, it is worth noting that the category for Best Costume Design was introduced in 1948.
 By that time, she had already become a household name, attracting the attention of esteemed actresses, actors, and directors who coveted the opportunity to collaborate with her.
 From Grace Kelly and Audrey Hepburn to Bette Davis and Elisabeth Taylor, Ginger Rogers, Shirley MacLaine, Marlene Dietrich, Sophia Loren, Natalie Wood, and Doris Day, the list of stars who sought Head’s unparalleled talent was endless.
 Other studios even “loaned out” Head as their leading ladies insisted on her expertise and flair.

 After dedicating 44 years of her career to Paramount, Head’s contract was not renewed.
 However, fate intervened, and the master of suspense himself, Alfred Hitchcock, convinced her to join Universal Pictures.
 Hitchcock had long admired Head’s work, resulting in a fruitful collaboration that spanned 11 films, often starring the beloved Grace Kelly.
 Kelly, who held a special place in Head’s heart, was not only a charming lady and exceptional actress but also a cherished friend.

 “Grace Kelly in ‘Rear Window’: A Vision of Elegance”

 “Grace Kelly in ‘To Catch a Thief’: Beauty Defined”

-Although you may have never seen any picture of her she might feel familiar for you: The character of “Edna Mode” in Pixar’s “The Incredibles” and “The Incredibles 2” is a tribute to her ongoing influence in Hollywood.
+Even if you have never seen a photograph of her, Edith Head’s influence may still feel familiar.
+The character “Edna Mode” in Pixar’s “The Incredibles” and “The Incredibles 2” pays homage to her everlasting impact on Hollywood.

-Oh boy, and how much we want to believe, Edith!
+Oh, how fervently we yearn to believe, Edith!